 Using the Book of Common Prayer, Evensong is normally sung by the Trinity College Chapel Choir during the academic term and offers music from both the classical and contemporary Anglican musical repertoire.
 It is followed by a reception hosted by the Faculty of Divinity, at which staff and students from the Faculties of Divinity and of Arts & Science meet.

 Other services, including the Sunday services, are the responsibility of the Chaplain.
 Theology students are welcome to attend and to volunteer for various functions.

 For a schedule of regular services, click here.
 Most weekday services are the responsibility of the student Liturgy Teams.
 These teams are supported by various staff members and student coaches, and are set up at the beginning of each term according to the commitments made by theology students in the ministry stream.
 Other students and students outside the Faculty of Divinity are welcome to become involved.

 The Humphrys Chaplain to Trinity College and the St. George campus of the University of Toronto is the Rev’d Andrea Budgey.
 The Chaplain has overall responsibility for the administration and conduct of services in the Trinity College Chapel, and supports those parts of the Faculty of Divinity’s liturgical formation program in the Chapel.
 The Chaplain’s office is Room 21 in the main Trinity College building.
 She can be reached at email@example.com or 416-978-3288.

-Renowned organist Dr. John Tuttle is the College Organist, Director of Music and Chapel Choir Conductor.
+Thomas Bell is Program Director, Music & College Organist.
 His teaching duties at Trinity include instructing Faculty of Divinity students in using music in worship and coaching them in sung liturgy.
-His office is located in Room 23 in the main Trinity College building.
-He can be reached at: firstname.lastname@example.org or 416-978-3611 ext.
-3611.
+He can be reached at 416-978-7751 or firstname.lastname@example.org.